Contact Us

 IT Operations

-The "Green" Status Report That's Bleeding You Dry
+The "Green" Status Report That's Costing You

 You know the feeling.
 It's Tuesday morning.
 You're sitting in the steering committee meeting.
 The slide deck from your Global System Integrator (SI) shows a sea of green traffic lights.
 Milestones: On Track.
 Budget: Consumed as Planned.
 Testing: 98% Complete.